Mantha shines in debut, Ovechkin scores as Caps rout Flyers

 Ovechkin scored his team-leading 22nd in the third, beating Brian Elliott from his trademark spot inside the faceoff circle on the power play.
 The Capitals’ captain is now three back of Marcel Dionne for fifth on the career goals list.

+“It’s nice to see when they go in for him because he’s constantly in motion towards the net,” coach Peter Laviolette said.
+“He’s obviously a big part of it on the power play and 5-on-5 with his offense and his ability to generate goals.”

 Washington’s longest- and shortest-tenured players weren’t the only ones to get in on the goal-scoring fun against Philadelphia, which sold at the deadline and looked like a team ready for the offseason.

+“It wasn’t good enough,” said Brian Elliott, who allowed six goals on 32 shots.
+“I think we got beat kind of all over the ice in basically every category.
+So, they played a good game and we didn’t.”

 Conor Sheary, Wilson, Nicklas Backstrom and Carl Hagelin scored the other goals.

-Sheary added two assists for a three-point game.
-Ilya Samsonov made 29 saves for his 10th victory of the season.
+Sheary added two assists for a three-point game, while Ilya Samsonov made 29 saves for his 10th victory of the season.

-Sean Couturier scored Philadelphia’s only goal, Elliott allowed six goals on 32 shots and the Flyers lost for the sixth time in eight games.
+Sean Couturier scored the Flyers’ only goal as they lost for the sixth time in eight games.

 GOALIE ROTATION